cloudfoundry/eirini-release/README.md

 ### Storage Class

+It is highly recommended to use fast storage class for the blobstore.
+MySQL does not work with NFS-based storage.

 #### Using the HostPath Provisioner

 As storage class, you can deploy a `hostpath` provisioner to your cluster.
 You can for example follow the documentation in this [repository](https://github.com/MaZderMind/hostpath-provisioner#dynamic-provisioning-of-kubernetes-hostpath-volumes). `hostpath` is not recommended for production use.

-You can execute the following commands to have the `hostpath` provisioner installed in your Kube cluster:
+You can execute the following commands to have the `hostpath` provisioner installed in your Kubernetes cluster:

 ```bash
 kubectl create -f https://raw.githubusercontent.com/MaZderMind/hostpath-provisioner/master/manifests/rbac.yaml